Detecting And Repairing A Sewer Leak On Your Drain System

 Specialty equipment is used for underground sewer repairs

-When excavation work is required to repair an outside sewer leak, you should only consider a licensed sewer contractor.
-Not only is installing house sewer pipe more complicated, the excavation must be done by a highly trained crew of workers.
+When excavation work is required to repair an outside sewer line leak, you should only consider a licensed sewer contractor.
+Not only is installing house sewer pipe more complicated but the excavation must be done by a highly trained crew of workers.
 Excavations made by unskilled or inexperienced workers are typically unsafe.
 Improper excavation can result in injury or death.
-And on an annual basis, fatalities doe in fact occur.
+And on an annual basis, fatalities do occur.

-Balkan Sewer And Water A Main Service has been in continuous operation for over 65 years.
+Balkan Sewer And Water Main Service has been in continuous operation for over 70 years.
 Balkan is also the largest water main and sewer contractor in NYC.
-If you suspect you have a sewer leak, or any other subsurface plumbing issue, contact Team Balkan today.
-Balkan is you assurance of a job both diagnosed and done correctly the first time.
+If you suspect you have a sewer leak or any other subsurface plumbing issue, contact Team Balkan today.
+Balkan is your assurance of a job both diagnosed and done correctly the first time.

 Get A Free Quote